sampocs/CS506_Momentum/README.md

 # CS506_Momentum
 Daily habit tracker

+The master branch contains the code we want to submit for iteration 1.
 Instructions on how to build and run the application:
 1. Go to a directory of your choice.
 2. In cmd, type “git clone https://github.com/sampocs/CS506_Momentum”